-- One of the most comfortable boots in our review
+- One of the most comfortable models in our review

 Salewa Mountain Trainer Mid GTX

-If you’re looking for a very breathable, yet very supportive hiking boot, you should definitely consider the Salewa Mountain Trainer Mid GTX.
+If you’re looking for a very breathable, yet very supportive boot that performs well in challenging terrain, you should definitely consider the Salewa Mountain Trainer Mid GTX.
 Made out of leather and synthetic materials, it’s great for minimalist purposes and passable for backpacking purposes.

-These boots possess a terrific lacing system which allows you to lace them all the way up to the upper ankle.
+Possessing a terrific lacing system that allows you to lace them all the way up to the upper ankle.
 This will keep your feet locked in place, reducing the risk of blisters and rashes.
 Sporting a GORE-TEX waterproof liner, they are adept at wading through streams and small puddles.

-Featuring synthetic outsoles, they provide superb traction without overweighing your foot.
+Featuring synthetic outsoles, they provide superb traction at a lighter weight than other competitors in its performance class.
 This allows you to make your way up and down hills with general ease.
-Stocked with adaptive foam padding in their ankle areas, these boots will cushion you based on your foot’s specific size and shape.
+Stocked with adaptive foam padding in their ankle areas, which will cushion you based on your foot’s specific size and shape.

 - Constructed with suede leather uppers and Gore-Tex® extended comfort liners